Shoneys/PurchaseCoin/README.md

   and python runs at 50x's the powerdraw of most C++ applications, such as Bitcoin.

 To do:<br />
-  convert loop-within-loop (O(n^2)) for transaction verification to binary search tree DS, or just a faster alternative<br />
   prevent easy main chain takeover by larger chains